linkorb/anonymizer/README.md

 * The faker is initialized with the same seed every run (0).
 This ensures that multiple runs of anonymizer on the same source data result in the same anonymized data.
 * The faker method ensures all generated values are unique within a single table.
 This prevents problems with references etc
 * If you list cascades that contain values that are not defined in the source table, they will be updated to NULL.
 This prevents sensitive data lingering around in cascades accidentally.
 In a properly integrity-checked database this scenario would not happen.

+## Verbosity / schema

+anonymizer analyzes the schema (tablenames + columnnames) before running.
+This information is used by the wildcard functionality.
+You can run anonymizer with `-v` to increase the verbosity to view this data.
+This can help you to verify if you're not seeing any tables or columns that should be dropped.

 ## License